Nate Singleton

-Nathaniel Singleton III (born July 5, 1968) is an American former professional football wide receiver in the National Football League (NFL).
-He was selected by the New York Giants in the 11th round of the 1992 NFL draft with the 292nd overall pick.
+Nathaniel Singleton III (born July 5, 1968) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Grambling State Tigers and was selected by the New York Giants in the 11th round of the 1992 NFL draft with the 292nd overall pick.
 He played five seasons for the San Francisco 49ers (1993–1996) and the Baltimore Ravens (1997).